Law Commission Final Report on Event Fees

 - Age UK Advice is a free, confidential, national phone service for older people, their families, friends, carers and organisations that work for and on behalf of older people.

 - LEASE provides free advice and guidance to leaseholders on all aspects of leasehold law, including problems with service charges, possession proceedings and rights to lease extension and freehold acquisition.
-LEASE is funded by the Department for Communities and Local Government and the National Assembly for Wales.
+LEASE is funded by the Ministry of Housing for Communities and Local Government and the National Assembly for Wales.

 - ARHM, the Association of Retirement Housing Managers is a trade body that represents organisations managing private retirement housing.
 It is committed to high standards and ethics in the management of private retirement housing and publishes a code of practice which is endorsed by the Government.